-By the mid-'90s, pianist Jacky Terrasson was being hailed as one of the bright young lions on the traditional jazz scene.
-His self-titled 1995 debut for Blue Note Records drew high praise from all corners of the jazz world.
+Originally hailed as one of the bright young lions on the straight-ahead jazz scene of the 1990s, virtuoso pianist Jacky Terrasson developed into a sophisticated performer with eclectic stylistic taste.
+Beginning with his self-titled 1995 debut for Blue Note Records, Terrasson drew high praise from all corners of the jazz world.
 His feathery keyboard touch is coupled with a lot of power and passion, and a complete understanding of the blues and improvisation, and Terrasson is also a gifted arranger, putting his own personal stamp on well-known tunes.
-He's been one of the jazz world's most talked about piano player/composers since he captured everyone's attention when he won the Thelonious Monk Competition in 1993.
+He's been one of the jazz world's most talked-about piano player/composers since he captured everyone's attention when he won the Thelonious Monk International Jazz Competition in 1993.

 Among many other sessions, Terrasson performed on Jimmy Scott's 1996 release, Heaven, for Warner Bros.
 He also did arranging for that record.
-Terrasson continues to perform around the world as leader of his own trio, and has made several European and Japanese tours.
+Terrasson continued to perform around the world as leader of his own trio, and has made several European and Japanese tours.
 He's one of the most sought-after sidemen in jazz, constantly in demand for touring jazz bands and recording dates.
-On his 1996 sophomore effort, Reach, he's ably backed by the same musicians who accompanied him on his debut: bassist Ugonna Okegwo and drummer Leon Parker.
-Rendezvous followed in 1997, and a year later Terrasson returned with Alive.
-1999's What It Is emphasized Terrasson's compositional skills as well as technique.
-A Paris, an homage to Terrasson's home town, followed two years later.
-In 2002, Terrasson delivered Smile, a companion piece of sorts to A Paris.
-He then moved away from ensemble work with his 2007 solo piano album Mirror.
-In 2010, Terrasson released the lively trio album Push.
-Terrasson returned in 2012 with the eclectic album Gouache featuring a handful of guest artists including clarinetist Michel Portal, trumpeter Stephane Belmondo, vocalist Cecile McLorin Salvant (winner of the 2010 Thelonious Monk International Jazz Competition), and others. ~ Richard Skelly, Rovi
+On his 1996 sophomore effort, Reach, he was ably backed by the same musicians who accompanied him on his debut: bassist Ugonna Okegwo and drummer Leon Parker.
+Rendezvous followed in 1997, and a year later he returned with Alive.